clouddrift.ragged.apply_ragged#

 Using

-, calculate the velocities of multiple particles, the coordinates of which are found in the ragged arrays x, y, and t that share row sizes 2, 3, and 4:>>> from clouddrift.kinematics import velocity_from_position >>> rowsize = [2, 3, 4] >>> x = np.array([1, 2, 10, 12, 14, 30, 33, 36, 39]) >>> y = np.array([0, 1, 2, 3, 4, 5, 6, 7, 8]) >>> t = np.array([1, 2, 1, 2, 3, 1, 2, 3, 4]) >>> u1, v1 = apply_ragged(velocity_from_position, [x, y, t], rowsize, coord_system="cartesian") >>> u1 array([1., 1., 2., 2., 2., 3., 3., 3., 3.]) >>> v1 array([1., 1., 1., 1., 1., 1., 1., 1., 1.])
+velocity_from_positionwithapply_ragged, calculate the velocities of multiple particles, the coordinates of which are found in the ragged arrays x, y, and t that share row sizes 2, 3, and 4:>>> from clouddrift.kinematics import velocity_from_position >>> rowsize = [2, 3, 4] >>> x = np.array([1, 2, 10, 12, 14, 30, 33, 36, 39]) >>> y = np.array([0, 1, 2, 3, 4, 5, 6, 7, 8]) >>> t = np.array([1, 2, 1, 2, 3, 1, 2, 3, 4]) >>> u1, v1 = apply_ragged(velocity_from_position, [x, y, t], rowsize, coord_system="cartesian") >>> u1 array([1., 1., 2., 2., 2., 3., 3., 3., 3.]) >>> v1 array([1., 1., 1., 1., 1., 1., 1., 1., 1.])

 To apply

-argument:>>> u1, v1 = apply_ragged(velocity_from_position, [x, y, t], rowsize, rows=0, coord_system="cartesian") >>> u1 array([1., 1.]) >>> v1 array([1., 1.]) >>> u1, v1 = apply_ragged(velocity_from_position, [x, y, t], rowsize, rows=[0, 1], coord_system="cartesian") >>> u1 array([1., 1., 2., 2., 2.]) >>> v1 array([1., 1., 1., 1., 1.])
+functo only a subset of rows, use therowsargument:>>> u1, v1 = apply_ragged(velocity_from_position, [x, y, t], rowsize, rows=0, coord_system="cartesian") >>> u1 array([1., 1.]) >>> v1 array([1., 1.]) >>> u1, v1 = apply_ragged(velocity_from_position, [x, y, t], rowsize, rows=[0, 1], coord_system="cartesian") >>> u1 array([1., 1., 2., 2., 2.]) >>> v1 array([1., 1., 1., 1., 1.])

 Raises#